SCCapstone/CapiStonsker/README.md

 ## Deployment

-Open up the project using Android Studio.
-Select an emulator from the drop-down menu.
-If no emulators are created, go into AVD Manager and create a new emulator.
-Then, with the emulator selected, click the 'Run' button to run the app.
+1. Open up the project using Android Studio.
+2. Select an emulator from the drop-down menu.
+    - If no emulators are created, go into AVD Manager and create a new emulator.
+3. With the emulator selected, click the 'Run' button to run the app.

 ## Testing